 - 1 kg chanterelles (or any firm mushrooms)

 - 1 teaspoon allspice berries

 - 2 cloves of garlic finely sliced

 - 2 sprigs of woody herbs (we used rosemary and thyme)

 - 2 bay leaves

-- Dry toast the peppercorns and coriander seeds, shaking often so they don’t burn.
+- In a dry frying pan, roast the peppercorns and coriander seeds, shaking the pan frequently so that they don’t burn.
 Set aside.

-Any firm textured mushrooms can be used for this recipe, and the herbs & spices can be changed to suit personal preference.
-We kept the pickling liquor in a cool place and used it again for a second batch a couple of days later.
+We saved the pickling liquor, stored it in a cool place, and used it again for a second batch of mushrooms a couple of days later.

 Recipe by Wild Food UK; development and photos by Otherwise for Wild Food UK